It's a total lockdown for Uganda

 Tuesday March 31 2020

-President Museveni on Monday announced a total lockdown in a bid to combat further spread of the deadly Coronavirus.
+President Museveni on Monday ordered a two-week nationwide lockdown in a bid to combat further spread of the deadly Coronavirus.

 The President said that because some people had misused the earlier measures citing 'indiscipline and inconsideration', stringent measures had to be taken to prevent further spread of the virus.